Expected perimeter and area of the convex hull of planar Brownian motion stopped upon exiting the unit disk: Star hull and topological hull

 \subsubsection{Convex hull}

 We simulated $10^5$ trajectories of the standard planar Brownian motion until it exits the unit disk $\bbD$ for the first time.
 The simulated trajectories had time increments of size $10^{-7}$, and steps were Gaussian (with mean zero, and variance $10^{-7}$).
 For each realization of the trajectory we found its convex hull, and computed the perimeter and the area of that convex hull.
 Since the function \texttt{scipy.spatial.ConvexHull} returns extremal points of the convex hull in counterclockwise order, computation of the perimeter is trivial, and for the area we use the shoelace formula.
 Moreover, for each realization of the trajectory we found the point at which the maximal displacement in the positive direction of the $x$-axis is attained, and we saved the $y$-coordinate of that point.
-This enabled us to obtain a Monte Carlo approximation of the quantity $\bbE[h'(0)^2]$ and, through this, to give an alternative Monte Carlo approximation of $\bbE[\sfA_{\tau_{\bbD}}]$.
+This enabled us to obtain a Monte Carlo approximation of the quantity $\bbE[h'(0)^2]$ and, through \eqref{eq:area_via_h0}, to give an alternative Monte Carlo approximation of $\bbE[\sfA_{\tau_{\bbD}}]$.

-The reason we computed the perimeter was just to get a feeling about the error made by the simulations.
 The Monte Carlo estimate of the expected perimeter was $3.2136$.
 Comparing it to the numerical value of $3.2148$ from Theorem \ref{thm:main}, we see that the error is of size $10^{-3}$.
 As explained, we obtained a Monte Carlo estimate of the expected area in two different ways.
 Namely, by computing the area directly, and through the value of the $y$-coordinate of the point which corresponds to the maximal displacement of the simulated trajectory in the positive direction of the $x$-axis.
 The direct computation gives a Monte Carlo estimate of $0.6612$, and the alternative one gives $0.6618$.
+Notice that here the error is even smaller, namely $10^{-4}$, since the numerical value (computed in Theorem~\ref{thm:area}) is 0.6617.